top of page

 A rejected appeal is tantamount to a notice to leave the country

 Once the appeal has been rejected, the migrant must leave Maltese territory.
 This injunction might not be applicable, as some of the migrants' countries of origin do not have repatriation agreements with Malta.

 Following rejection, some migrants manage to exfiltrate themselves out of the country and seek their fortune elsewhere.
 Those who stay for one reason or another do so at their own risk.
 They remain undisturbed for many years, carrying on their economic activities in full view of the authorities.
 They begin to dream, wrongly, of a possible change in their legal status.

-Skulduggery of hope
+Forgery of hope

 The average age of migrants coming from Africa and elsewhere is 30.
 They're a young population emigrating to make a new life for themselves.
 There are no laws preventing them from dreaming.
 Therefore, allowing a migrant whose asylum application has been rejected, who has been ordered to leave the country, to work and settle for many years opens the door to the hope of a lasting solution.

 Kusi Dismark was one such victim.
 He spent 13 years working legally in Malta, albeit without legal documents.
 He apprenticed at a vocational training center, opened a hairdressing salon, contributed to the country's economy, paid for social security which will benefit a Maltese national.
 He took care to respect the laws of the land and avoid misconduct.
-He believed that sooner or later he would be recognized as a useful member of society and that his status would be changed.
+He believed that sooner or later he would be recognised as a useful member of society and that his status would be changed.

 Instead, one Sunday morning as he was styling a client in his salon in Hamrun, police officers came, handcuffed him, and notified him of his status as the holder of a long-expired yellow book, a status that has no guarantees in the country.